See below for a list of supporting faculty members within the Politics Department.

 - Prison Politics

 I teach courses on the Human Rights and the Politics of Imprisonment, taking students to state prisons (San Quentin, Solano), county jails and a juvenile justice center.
 I serve as president of California Prison Focus, an Oakland based human rights organization dedicated to ending the current California prison system and replacing it with something truly rehabilitative that does not warehouse people or torture them with indefinite long-term solitary confinement.
-During the summer of 2011, I served on the mediation team to find a resolution to the Pelican Bay led hunger strike in the California system.
+Since the summer of 2011, I have been serving the prisoners' Mediation Team to find a resolution to the Pelican Bay led hunger strike about the overuse of solitary confinement in California.